Country of Origin

 • high output impedance.

 Traditionally, high internal resistance gets converted by an output transformer (Berning's ZOTL circuit accomplishes the same with puny RF transformers).
 Low power can be compensated by loudspeakers of sufficient sensitivity.
 Think widebanders and horns.
-What microphonics a given design didn't exorcise remains something DHT fanciers just agree to live with.
+What microphonics a given design can't exorcise remains something DHT fanciers just agree to live with.
 What's a bit of noise between friends?
 It's where our hair loss enters.
 Willingness to test these waters tends to come later in an audiophile's career.
-Now fascination with high power, complex circuits and shiny specifications has worn thin as has belief that 'perfect' measurements automatically correlate with pleasing sound.
+Now fascination with high power, complex circuits and shiny specifications has worn thin.
+So has the belief that 'perfect' measurements automatically correlate with pleasing sound.

 Amongst this outré bunch, Vinnie's DHT option for his multi-awarded LIO platform [left] and today's dedicated more upscale L2 line stage with optional DAC/phono still stand out by going spud.
 That's not potatoes but an ultra minimalist circuit with just one tube per channel – no input tube, no driver tube, just a single direct-heated output bottle which couples to your amp without interceding magnetics or coupling cap.
 In the L2, that tube can be a 300B or 2A3, 45, PX4, 101D, 205D or SV811.
 A 2.5/4/5V bias toggle on the back accommodates the lot.